lareb/installation/passenger-nginx.md

 Enable Passenger Support and Start Nginx
 ----------------------------------------

 Nginx is now installed on your system, but you need to enable support for Phusion Passenger.
-Edit the file /etc/nginx/nginx.conf and uncomment these lines
+Edit the file /etc/nginx/nginx.conf and uncomment these lines.If not present add these lines to the file.

 **NOTE: This is where the files will be located if you install nginx from the package manager.
 Other possible locations include /opt/nginx/conf/nginx.conf**